CarlLee1983/newebpay-logistics/README.md

 **Q: I get a "Validation Validation" error.**
 A: Ensure all required fields are set.
 The SDK validates the request parameters before generating the payload.

+**Q: I get a "Check Value Error" or Decryption failure.**
+A: This usually means your Merchant ID, Hash Key, or Hash IV are incorrect.
+Please double check them.
+Also ensure there are no extra spaces in your keys.
+In some cases, ensure your input data doesn't contain encoded characters that might mess up the length calculation.

 ## Development

 ```bash